Fab-13/LOLA-Maid-Services/README.md

-This project was developed for LOLA Maid Services and improve on my web development skills.
+This project was developed for LOLA Maid Services.